 In fact, Under Armour isn’t the only company that establishes their brand through sponsoring athletes.
 Take Nike for example, who sponsored Kobe Bryant, LeBron James, and Michael Jordon to promote their brand.
 Nike’s sponsored athletes expand beyond basketball, including Tiget Woods in golf, Peyton Manning in football, and Christiano Ronaldo in soccer.
 These were definitely the best decisions Nike made to leverage their brand.

 Another thing to consider is how often you should be posting.
 With Instagram, the most popular time to post is from 9 am – 2 pm on weekdays, with the highest rate of engagement on Wednesday from 8 am – 2 pm.
 With Instagram’s newsfeed, you should aim to post at least once or twice per week for optimal results.
-You don’t want to go over this number because you’ll overwhelm your followers’ newsfeed, and nobody likes that.
+You don’t want to go over this number because you’ll overwhelm your followers’ newsfeeds, and nobody likes that.

 Now let’s look at how to optimize Instagram stories: